 Key features of Beagle Security

-• AI-powered penetration testing with real-world attack simulation
+Agentic AI penetration testing with real-world attack simulation.

 Pricing

-Beagle Security has a G2 rating of 4.7/5.
+Beagle Security has a G2 rating of 4.7/5, based on 88 reviews.
 Users highlight its ease of setup, accuracy with minimal false positives, and developer-friendly reports.
-Many reviews emphasize how quickly Beagle integrates into workflows, with minimal configuration needed even for complex application flows.
-This makes it a strong alternative for companies prioritizing speed, modern application coverage, and cost-effectiveness.
+Many reviews emphasize how quickly Beagle Security integrates into workflows, with minimal configuration needed even for complex application flows.
+This makes it a strong alternative for companies prioritizing speed, modern application coverage, and cost effectiveness.

 Checkmarx SCA